Holders Sevilla FC will start their defence of the UEFA Europa League title in Group G following the 2014/15 group stage draw in Monaco.

 • Five other former winners were in the draw: Inter, Napoli, Mönchengladbach, Tottenham and PSV.

-• Feyenoord beat Standard on away goals in the 1974 UEFA Cup third round en route to winning the trophy for the first time.
+• Feyenoord beat Standard on away goals in the 1974 UEFA Cup third round en route to landing the trophy for the first time.

-• FCK beat Club Brugge in the 2012/13 UEFA Champions League third qualifying round, winning 3-2 on aggregate.
-They also won 1-0 in Belgium when the clubs met in the 2008/09 UEFA Cup group stage.
+• FCK edged Club Brugge in the 2012/13 UEFA Champions League third qualifying round, winning 3-2 on aggregate.
+They also prevailed 1-0 in Belgium when the teams met in the 2008/09 UEFA Cup group stage.

 • Torino were 3-0 victors over two legs against København in the 1991/92 UEFA Cup quarter-finals; they went on to reach the final.